What is a SPECT Brain Scan?

 We add SPECT imaging when we need information we can’t get through routine Nuclear Medicine images.

 What should you do prior to the exam?

 If the Nuclear Medicine study that your child is having requires SPECT imaging, it will be incorporated into your child's exam.
 There are no additional preparations for the SPECT imaging.
 Your child will remain on the exam table and the camera will rotate around the table while it takes pictures.

-SPECT imaging adds 30-60 minutes to the time of the Nuclear Medicine procedure.
+SPECT imaging will add 30 to 60 minutes to your child’s Nuclear Medicine procedure.
 Sedation may be required due to the added time.